top of page

 Below are some fundamental electrical concepts specifically related to circuits that you might want to learn about:

-Current (I): The amount of electric charge flowing, measured in amperes (A).
-Like the amount of water flowing through a pipe.
+• Current (I): The amount of electric charge flowing, measured in amperes (A).
+Think of it as the amount of water flowing through a pipe.

-Voltage (V): The "push" that drives the current, measured in volts (V).
-Like the water pressure.
+• Voltage (V): The force that "pushes" the current, measured in volts (V).
+This is like the water pressure in the pipe.

-Resistance (R): The opposition to the flow of current, measured in ohms (Ω).
-Like a kink in the pipe.
-Ohm's Law (V = IR) connects these concepts.
+• Resistance (R): Anything that is in opposition to or reduces the flow of current, measured in ohms (Ω).
+Imagine a kink or narrowing in the pipe.

 These concepts are linked by Ohm's Law (V = IR), which illustrates the relationship between voltage, current, and resistance.